 I cannot answer that yet.
 If I feel drawn to continue writing about Remy, Tremaine, Paul, and the residents of Barrington Bay, then I will do so without regret.
-Although there will most definitely be more, right now I have enough ideas to span a series of four or five books, the known working titles of which are as follows:
+Although there will most definitely be more, right now I have written (or am in the process of revising) four books, the working titles of which are as follows:

 The Stars Prevail The Tide Turns The Sheltering Stones The Nighthawk's Nemesis